The Dogs is a series of erotic novels, joined by a pair of short story collections, by Christopher Veidt.

 - Exotic Equipment: Not particularly exotic as it is canine, but yes.

-- Fiction 500: Stephen and Andrew's family, the Lightfoots, is enormously wealthy and extremely old, tracing their roots back to when Jamestown was first settled in 1607.
+- Fiction 500: Stephen and Andrew's family, the Lightfoots, are enormously wealthy and extremely old, tracing their roots back to when Jamestown was first settled in 1607.
 The disproportionate amount of money the family has amassed in a poverty-stricken area eventually disgusts and disillusions Andrew.
 Stephen, on the other hands, milks it for all its worth.

 - Food Porn: The dinner that Andrew's mother prepares for her family with Bligh and his grandfather as guests in a flashback.
 The main course is duck — endangered duck.